 Migraines have many other symptoms besides a headache and the potential for sinus issues.
 Here are some things to watch out for that would indicate that a migraine is the more likely problem:

-- Neck pain – This is probably the most frequently overlooked symptom of migraines.
+This is an often-overlooked symptom of migraines.
 In fact, about 75% of migraine patients say that neck pain occurs either before or during their headaches.
 We will address the connection between the neck and headaches in just a moment.

 These are just a few of the many symptoms that migraine sufferers have to deal with on top of headaches and other symptoms that are comparable to sinus problems.

-Migraines and headaches are often linked to the brainstem, proper flow of blood to the brain, and intracranial pressure.
-These are all factors that can be influenced by the alignment of the atlas (C1 vertebra, located at the top of the neck).
+Migraines and headaches have something to do with the brainstem, proper flow of blood to the brain, and intracranial pressure.
+These are all factors that can arise due to misalignment of the atlas (C1 vertebra, located at the top of the neck).
 The atlas surrounds the brainstem, right at the crucial juncture where it meets the spinal cord.
 Even the slightest misalignment can affect communication throughout the central nervous system.
 A subluxation can also affect blood flow or cerebrospinal fluid drainage (the latter of which may lead to increased pressure in the skull).

 Because of these factors, it just makes sense to see an upper cervical chiropractor if you are experiencing migraines or headaches.
 This subspecialty of chiropractic offers safe and gentle adjustments that specifically target the atlas.
 To learn more, schedule a consultation with a practitioner in your area today.